Nianca-Chetty103/Tetrix-Game/README.md

 - Javascript
 - HTML and CSS

-## Why I built this 🌻
+## What I learnt
-will be the first application i build using javascript, HTML and CSS together.
+- its my first proper application using Javascript, HTML and CSS all together without tutorials.
+- learnt how to link the various applications so that they work together.
+- how the animations work in css.
+- how to structure the grid and shapes in the game.